Healthy Wellbeing is feeling optimistic and hopeful about your future, because you know that you are working towards becoming your best self.

 Learning Curve Wellbeing Program Implementation Process

-Step 1: Reset your vision of what you want for your students as a staff.
+Step 1: Reset your vision as a staff of what you want for your students.

-Step 2: Identify things that you are already doing well to cultivate these behaviours in students and yourselves.
+Step 2: Use Appreciative Inquiry to hunt for good things that you are already doing to cultivate these behaviours in students and yourselves..

-Step 3: Identify your champions, staff who are passionate about building student and staff wellbeing.
-They are your positive energy network for others to feed off.
+Step 3: Identify your champions, staff who are passionate about building student and staff wellbeing and resilience.
+They are your generators of positivity and optimism for others to feed off.

-Step 4: Define accurate Positive Education language; this develops a robust wellbeing culture.
+Step 4: Define accurate resilient wellbeing language; this develops a robust wellbeing culture.

-Step 5: Assign Positive Education tasks based on the strengths of individuals.
+Step 5: Assign wellbeing tasks based on the strengths of individual champions.

 Step 7: Cross silos in the school.